This message comes to you as a friend, as I recently learned about the death of mother of three beautiful children.

 The pressure of looking a "perfect" so we can feel beautiful is so intense that taking short cuts has become a resolution to being overweight or managing health concerns that may be resolved through healthy habits and efforts.
 What I believe we must strive for is better health and appreciation of our bodies and ourselves, NOT try and pass the impossible test of looking perfect.

 Healthy looks different on everybody, and even more important, we must remember what our actions are teaching our children and young women.

-I can't help but think, and believe, that a tragedy such as this may have been avoided, if we and our daughters were taught to love ourselves instead and practice habits that display that, rather than feel we must alter our bodies in ways that involve such risk, only to hold ourself to the impossible standards that the media promotes, which often leave us feeling not good enough.
+I can't help but think, and believe, that a tragedy such as this may have been avoided, if we and our daughters are taught to love ourselves instead and practice healthy habits rather than feel we must alter our bodies in ways that involve high risks, only to hold ourself to the impossible standards that social media promotes, which often leave us feeling empty inside.

-I feel I can't not speak up as this event and message is so closely tied in with my message of embracing your natural body shape and finding healthy, natural ways to take amazing care of yourself so you feel fantastic and teach your children the same.....
+I feel I can't not speak up as this event.
+It is important to embrace your natural body shape and find healthy, natural ways to take care of yourself so you feel fantastic and teach your children the same.